As used in this title, unless the context requires a different meaning:

 "Energy assistance" means benefits to assist low-income households with their home heating and cooling needs, including, but not limited to, purchase of materials or substances used for home heating, repair or replacement of heating equipment, emergency intervention in no-heat situations, purchase or repair of cooling equipment, and payment of electric bills to operate cooling equipment, in accordance with § 63.2-805, or provided under the Virginia Energy Assistance Program established pursuant to the Low-Income Home Energy Assistance Act of 1981 (Title XXVI of Public Law 97-35), as amended.

 "Family day home" means a child day program offered in the residence of the provider or the home of any of the children in care for one through 12 children under the age of 13, exclusive of the provider's own children and any children who reside in the home, when at least one child receives care for compensation.
 The provider of a licensed or registered family day home shall disclose to the parents or guardians of children in their care the percentage of time per week that persons other than the provider will care for the children.
-Family day homes serving six through 12 children, exclusive of the provider's own children and any children who reside in the home, shall be licensed.
+Family day homes serving five through 12 children, exclusive of the provider's own children and any children who reside in the home, shall be licensed.
 However, no family day home shall care for more than four children under the age of two, including the provider's own children and any children who reside in the home, unless the family day home is licensed or voluntarily registered.
-However, a family day home where the children in care are all grandchildren of the provider shall not be required to be licensed.
+However, a family day home where the children in care are all related to the provider by blood or marriage shall not be required to be licensed.